oscbyspro/Ultimathnum/README.md

 > Please roll a D20 arcana check.

 An arbitrary integer's bit pattern extends infinitely—yet it has an end.
-It must be this way, or it would not behave like its systems integer friends.
-As such, we need a different model to represent arbitrary integer sizes. `Count` fulfills our need by reinterpreting the last bit of a machine word as logarithmically infinite.
+It must be this way, or it would be unlike its systems integer brothers and sisters.
+As such, we need a different model to represent arbitrary integer sizes. `Count` satisfies our need by reinterpreting the last bit of a machine word as logarithmically infinite.

 ```
 UXL.max = &0